LomininD/SquareSolver/education/kvadratka/README.md

 Unit-test mode
 --------------

-If you launched the program in unit-test mode it will run unit tests that are stored in ```test.txt``` file.
+If you launched the program in unit-test mode it will run unit tests that are stored in ```tests.txt``` file.

 The output will provide you the information about test result.
 There are two options of it: